The Trade Desk: Post-IPO growth

 In 2019, Amazon opened connected TV (CTV) Apps integrated with Amazon Publisher Services, enabling the purchase of ad inventory for third-party TV content provider The Trade Desk, through Amazon Fire TV devices.

-In September 2019, The Trade Desk launched an advertising campaign, “Media for Humankind,” to position itself as a “more transparent digital advertising” alternative to Google and Facebook.
+In September 2019, The Trade Desk launched an advertising campaign, "Media for Humankind", to position itself as a "more transparent digital advertising" alternative to Google and Facebook.

-Company affairs
+In mid-2020, Unified ID 2.0 (UID 2.0) launched as a second iteration to leverage a post-cookie internet using encrypted email and phone number data to create a secure identity standard.
+The identity resolution software was adopted by Disney and Paramount, as well as by major advertisers, including Procter & Gamble and Unilever.
+In early 2022, The Trade Desk launched OpenPath, granting advertisers direct access to its premium digital advertising inventory.
+Publishers using OpenPath include Conde Nast, Reuters, and The Washington Post.

+In March 2024, NBCUniversal announced that its broadcast content for the Paris 2024 Summer Olympics would be available, in partnership with The Trade Desk, to online automated programmatic marketers, for the first time.

+The company has consistently been named to annual lists by, among others, Fortune magazine, and was included with the Forbes Global 2000 in 2022.

+In May 2024, Netflix announced its first expansion of its advertising partnerships to include The Trade Desk, Magnite, and Google DV360.

 Financials

 The Trade Desk raised $2.5 million of venture capital in March, 2010.
 Investors included venture capital firms Founder Collective and IA Ventures, and angel investors Jerry Neumann and Josh Stylman.

-The Trade Desk went public on September 21, 2016, with an initial stock price of $18.00; its IPO closing market price gained to $30.10 per share.

-In 2017, revenue rose 52 percent to $308 million, which rose to $477 million in 2018.
+In 2017, revenue rose 52 percent to $308 million, then rose to $477 million in 2018.
 In 2019, third-quarter revenue was reported as $164 million, attributed to the growth of connected TV advertising.

-The Trade Desk finished 2019 with a record total spend on the platform of $3.1 billion.
+The Trade Desk finished 2022 with a record total spent on the platform of $7.8 billion, and annual revenue of over $1.5 billion.

-On June 17, 2021, the company completed its 10–1 stock split, with a trading price of $68.
+After 33 consecutive earning periods or meeting (or exceeding) financial expectations, The Trade Desk missed analyst expectations by about 2% in Q4 2024.
+Despite reporting growth, the stock tumbled by more than 32% in February 2025 after missing this target.
+The Trade Desk's revenues for the quarter were $741 million; total 2024 revenues grew 26%, reaching $2.4 billion.